Rise to Success: Career Highlights of Landon Donovan

 On January 12, 2018, Landon Donovan signed with Liga MX team León, having returned from retirement for a second time.

-On March 24, 2018, Landon Donovan scored his first goal for Club León in a friendly against the San Jose Earthquakes.
+On March 24, 2018, Landon Donovan scored his first goal for the club on March 24, 2018, in a friendly against his former team, the San Jose Earthquakes.

 On June 17, 2018, Club León announced they had decided to terminate Landon Donovan's contract early.